 Freud admitted that, as you think about your dreams, it might not be obvious to you that most of them deal with satisfying your desires for sex and aggression, but that’s because your unconscious mind disguises the meaning of your dreams so that you won’t be upset by how disturbing they are.

-Now, Freud was a smart and creative fellow, but decades of research about dreaming have failed to support his views of dreaming.
-Some practicing psychoanalysts continue to operate as if Freud’s wish fulfillment theory of dreams is true, but, in fact, virtually none of Freud’s claims about the nature of dreams have stood the test of empirical research.
+While Freud was a smart and creative fellow, decades of research about dreaming have failed to support his views of dreaming.
+Some practicing psychoanalysts continue to operate as if Freud’s wish-fulfillment theory of dreams is true, but virtually none of Freud’s claims about the nature of dreams have stood the test of empirical research.

 The Science of REM Sleep and Dreams

 In approaching the question of why we dream, modern researchers suggest that we should distinguish between the brain activity that occurs during REM sleep and the content of the dreams that we have.
 That is, it’s possible that the brain activity associated with REM sleep is doing something important—that it has some biological function—but that the actual dreams that we experience may not do anything at all.

 Many researchers have suggested that the existence of such a complex brain process as REM sleep—in both mammals and birds—indicates that it’s probably very important.
-This particular stage of sleep seems to do something that’s necessary for well-being and survival because animals that are deprived of REM sleep—by waking them up every time they enter the REM state—become very disturbed and may eventually die.
+This particular stage of sleep seems to do something necessary for well-being and survival because animals that are deprived of REM sleep—by waking them up every time they enter the REM state—become very disturbed and may eventually die.

 But knowing that the physiological state that’s associated with rapid eye movement sleep is important says nothing about the dreams themselves.
 Even if the brain activity associated with REM sleep is vitally important, the actual dreams that we experience might be just a by-product of those brain states, and that dreams don’t do anything in their own right.